ctw/BNI-analyses/README.md

 results is then stored in the ./data/bni_evs_ir.npz file.

 Spike counts are calculated from all .Nse files which have a corresponding .clu.1 file available by ir/spike_pattern_reps_and_cats.py.

 Cluster information is extracted from the corresponding clusterInfo.txt files and only clusters which are POTENTIAL or SPIKE are used.
+Clusters without information in the clusterInfo.txt file were ignored for further analysis.

 ### overall analyses and graphs